 Here’s what the judge typically does in a misdemeanor arraignment hearing:

+The defendant’s attorney, if present, may also enter an appearance and request discovery from the prosecution.
 For instance, if the defendant pleads guilty, the case may proceed directly to sentencing.
 If the defendant pleads not guilty, the court schedules future hearings, such as pretrial conferences or trial dates.

 Overall, a misdemeanor arraignment hearing sets the stage for further proceedings and allows the defendant to understand the charges against them and the legal options available.